b-fuze/discord.py/docs/api.rst

         To get the message being reacted, access it via :attr:`Reaction.message`.

     :param reaction: A :class:`Reaction` showing the current state of the reaction.
-    :param user: A :class:`User` or :class:`Member` of the user whose reaction was removed.
+    :param user: A :class:`User` or :class:`Member` of the user who removed the reaction.

 .. function:: on_raw_reaction_remove(payload)

-    Called when a message has a reaction removed.
+    Called when a reaction has a reaction removed.
 Unlike :func:`on_reaction_remove`, this is called regardless of the state of the internal message cache.

     :param payload: The raw event payload data.